Responsive Ad Slot

 In contrast, we have a lot of workers who have been in Hong Kong for decades, with hardly any savings to show for it.
 And so they continue to toil, until age or ailment forces them to retire.
 Some do go home after some time, hoping to settle back in, but end up returning because the little money they saved was not enough for them and their family’s needs.

+How do we explain the difference?
+For this, we could reference our being too family oriented and our widely accepted concepts of “hiya” (shame) and “utang na loob”(debt of gratitude).
 It is often difficult for Filipinos to say no when a friend or relative approaches them for a loan.
 More so if they think the borrower is someone they owe a debt of gratitude to.

+If they don’t have the money, they would often take out a loan themselves, and make it big enough to cover their own imagined need.
 In a lot of cases, the friend or relative who got easy money does not pay back as promised, leaving the worker to shoulder the loan herself, and yet sadly, still none the wiser for it.

 Thus begins the cycle of borrowing that often leaves our workers enmeshed in debt for much of their work life in Hong Kong.

-The task would have been harder if not for the persistent effort by some groups, notably Enrich, CARD HK and the Mission for Migrant Workers to teach our workers the value of saving for a rainy day, and giving a firm no to those who egg them to spend more than they can afford.
+The task would have been harder if not for the persistent effort by some groups, notably Enrich, CARD HK and the Mission for Migrant Workers to teach our workers the value of saving for a rainy day, and giving a firm no to those who egg them on to spend more than they can afford.

-Credit must also go those who endeavor to make the Philippines stick to its no-placement policy, and Hong Kong to its 10-percent rule, for newly arrived Filipino domestic workers.
 This is not an easy task as it goes against the long-ingrained thinking among the workers themselves that they must pay for the cost of deployment.
 Thankfully, there have been encouraging signs recently pointing to a shift from this attitude among workers, recruiters and even employers.

 The Consulate’s move to restrict the issuance of replacement passports to tighten the lid on those who use their documents as collateral for loans should also be commended, especially as it involves the delicate task of balancing public interest with individual rights.